libxsmm/libxsmm/samples/dispatch/README.md

 **Command Line Interface (CLI)**

-* Optionally takes the number of dispatches to be performed.
+* Optionally takes the number of dispatches to be performed
-* Measures the duration needed to find the requested kernel.
+* Measures the duration needed to find the requested kernel
-* Excludes the time needed to actually generate the kernel.
+* Excludes the time needed to actually generate the kernel
 * Shows time needed in relation to an empty function call